|Online Astronomy eText: The Sun

-Energy Production in the Core
+Energy Production in the Core of the Sun

-In the core, which is the innermost 10% or so of the solar radius and mass, hydrogen atoms are converted into helium atoms through a process known as thermonuclear fusion (which simply means, building up little nuclei into bigger ones, through collisions made possible by the high temperatures in the core).
-The specific method used to accomplish this is called the proton-proton cycle, because it starts by putting two protons together, to make a nuclear particle called a deuteron.
-If an electron were added to the deuteron, it would be a deuterium atom, which is an isotope of hydrogen -- chemically identical to hydrogen, but as far as nuclear physics is concerned, as different from hydrogen as helium or oxygen or uranium.
-This deuteron is then combined with another proton to make a nucleus of light helium (a helium atom with only three nucleons, instead of the normal four nucleons), and in one method or another, the light helium is eventually transformed into normal helium.
-The total process turns four hydrogen atoms (four nuclei, and four electrons) into one helium atom (one nucleus, consisting of four nucleons, and two electrons).
-In the process, a very tiny amount of mass "disappears", and is transformed into light, in an amount given by Einstein's formula, E = mc2.
-The energy produced by this process tries to leave the Sun, at the speed of light, but with more than 300 thousand Earth masses of gas in the way, it doesn't get very far before it is frustrated in that effort (as discussed below, under "The Radiative Zone
+In the core, which is the innermost 10% or so of the solar radius and mass, hydrogen atoms are converted into helium atoms through a process known as thermonuclear fusion (which simply means building up little nuclei into bigger ones, through collisions made possible by the high temperatures in the core).
+The specific method used to accomplish this is called the proton-proton cycle, because it starts by putting two protons together to make a nuclear particle called a deuteron.
+If an electron were added to the deuteron it would be a deuterium atom, which is an isotope of hydrogen -- chemically identical to hydrogen, but as far as nuclear physics is concerned, as different from hydrogen as helium or oxygen or uranium.
+This deuteron is then combined with another proton to make a nucleus of light helium (a helium atom with only three nucleons instead of the normal four nucleons), and in one method or another the light helium is eventually transformed into normal helium.
+The total process turns four hydrogen atoms (four protons and four electrons) into one helium atom (one nucleus consisting of four nucleons, and two electrons).
+In the process a very tiny amount of mass "disappears", and is transformed into energy in an amount given by Einstein's formula, E = mc2.
+The energy produced by this process tries to leave the Sun at the speed of light, but with more than 300 thousand Earth masses of gas in the way, most of it doesn't get very far before it is frustrated in that effort (as discussed below, under The Radiative Zone

 The Radiative Zone

-The tremendous number of scatterings that the photons suffer, before they reach the outer layers of the Sun, tremendously slows their outward progress.
+The tremendous number of scatterings that the photons suffer before they reach the outer layers of the Sun tremendously slows their outward progress.
 If they could just zip right out of the Sun at the speed of light, they would do so in less than 3 seconds.
 But since they are bounced back and forth so many times, they actually take more than a million years to get out of the Sun.

-As discussed in chapter 4, the energy of the photons of light in a beam of light determines the wavelength, or color, of that light beam.
-At the surface, the radiation consists primarily of visible light, with smaller amounts of infrared radiation and ultraviolet radiation, and much lower amounts of radiations further removed from the visible.
+As discussed in the textbook, the energy of the photons of light in a beam of light determines the wavelength or color of that light beam.
+At the surface the radiation consists primarily of visible light, with smaller amounts of infrared radiation and ultraviolet radiation, and much lower amounts of radiations further removed from the visible.
 In the center, because the energy of the photons is 2500 times higher, the radiation consists primarily of X and gamma radiation.
 This difference in color is related to Wien's Law, which states that for black body radiation